Geometry of Spectral Curves and All Order Dispersive Integrable System: Hirota equations

-\ecj There is also a global version of the former conjecture.
-First, notice from our definition in Section~\ref{sec:dis} that:
+\end{conjecture} There is also a global version of the former conjecture.
+First, notice from our def\/inition in Section~\ref{sec:dis} that

-so omitting the parentheses makes sense, but:
+so omitting the parentheses makes sense, but

-This sign comes from the fact that the definition of $\Tau$ contains a regularization procedure (for $\int_{z_i}^{z_j}\int_{z_i}^{z_j} B$), whose result depends on the way we form the pairs of simple poles to add to $\mathcal{S}$.
+This sign comes from the fact that the def\/inition of $\Tau$ contains a regularization procedure (for $\int_{z_i}^{z_j}\int_{z_i}^{z_j} B$), whose result depends on the way we form the pairs of simple poles to add to~$\mathcal{S}$.